-School staff are particularly important as they are in a position to identify concerns early, provide help for children, and prevent concerns from escalating.
-All school staff have a responsibility to provide a safe environment in which children can learn.
+Our staff are particularly important as they are in a position to identify concerns early, provide help for children, and prevent concerns from escalating.

+All our staff have a responsibility to provide a safe environment in which children can learn.

-We have a designated safeguarding lead, Graham Collins who will provide support to staff members to carry out their safeguarding duties and who will liaise closely with other services such as children's social care.
+We have a designated safeguarding lead, Graham Collins, (and trained deputies) who provide support to staff and volunteers to carry out their safeguarding duties and who will liaise closely with other services such as children's social care.

-All school staff should be prepared to identify children who may benefit from early help.
+We are trained and prepared to identify children who may benefit from early help.
 Early help means providing support as soon as a problem emerges at any point in a child's life, from the foundation years through to the teenage years.

-Any staff member who has a concern about a child's welfare should follow the referral processes set out in appendix 1.
-Staff may be required to support social workers and other agencies following any referral.
+Any staff member who has a concern about a child's welfare follows the referral processes set out in appendix 1.
+Our staff understand they be required to support social workers and other agencies following any referral.